juancarlucci/energy-grid/README.md

 - Added a meta description in `public/index.html`: "Monitor grid voltage in real-time with our interactive tool.
 Track nodes, view charts, and optimize energy usage."
 - Fixed `robots.txt` in `public/` with valid syntax (`Allow: /`, `Sitemap`), resolving 16 errors for proper crawling and indexing.
+- Implemented proper document structure with semantic HTML
+- Ensured all text content is accessible and indexable
+- Used appropriate heading hierarchy (`h1`, `h2`, etc.)

 These enhancements ensure `energy-grid` is fast, accessible, maintainable, and discoverable, delivering an exceptional user experience.